 We are committed to identifying and improving our practices to combat slavery and human trafficking in accordance with the Modern Slavery Act 2015.
 We take a zero-tolerance approach to modern slavery and human trafficking and expect our suppliers to do the same.

 M247 is a trading name for Metronet (UK) Limited, M247Ltd and Venus Business Communications Ltd. and is wholly owned by Manchester Metronet Limited.
 The ultimate parent company is Pimco 2947 Topco Limited.

-The Group of companies has over 240 employees across six sites in the UK (Newcastle; Manchester and London) and Europe (Romania).
-We host the greenest data centres in Romania, and are connected to over 17 global internet exchange points including New York, London, Singapore, Amsterdam and Frankfurt.
+The Group of companies has over 240 employees across 3 sites in the UK (Manchester and London) and Europe (Romania).
+We host the greenest datacentres in Romania, and are connected to over 17 global internet exchange points including New York, London, Singapore, Amsterdam and Frankfurt.

-M24Seven is the UK’s fastest growing connectivity and internet infrastructure provider.
-We provide MORE connectivity choice at faster speeds than anyone else, so our customers can enjoy flexible access, across a secure global network – designed to keep their data and network safe, 24-Seven.
+M247 is the UK’s fastest growing connectivity and internet infrastructure provider.
+We provide more connectivity choice at faster speeds than anyone else, so our customers can enjoy flexible access, across a secure global network – designed to keep their data and network safe, 24-7.

 We are committed to driving out acts of modern slavery and human trafficking from within our business through to our supply chains.
 We currently have a number of policies within our employee handbook to support this, which are available to our people at all times as they are hosted on our Human Resources landing page.